tweag/nixpkgs/doc/languages-frameworks/cc.section.md

 `cflags` _(list of strings)_

 : Flags to pass to the C compiler.
-Mutually exclusive with `cppflags`.
+Will only be used for files with the `.c` extension.

 `cppflags` _(list of strings)_

 : Flags to pass to the C++ compiler.
-Mutually exclusive with `cflags`.
+Will be used for files other than with the `.c` extension.

 `link_flags`